BC Healthy Connections Project

 Training Manuals

 The aim of the following training manuals is to inform health researchers, research trainees and students conducting long-term research with populations experiencing socioeconomic disadvantage.
-This body of work highlights the team’s knowledge and expertise collected over eight years in conducting 4,000 in-person and telephone research interviews with 739 girls and young women and their 737 children who were experiencing socioeconomic disadvantage
+This body of work highlights the team’s knowledge and expertise collected over eight years in conducting more than 3,700 in-person and telephone research interviews with 739 girls and young women and their 737 children who were experiencing socioeconomic disadvantage

 Part 1: Field Interviewer Hiring and Training